MemoryMmy/DiSA/README.md

 *Fig 3.
 Overlay analysis for housing site selection*

-### Scenario 3 (Geospatial Data Visualization)
+### Scenario 3 (Raw Data Exploration)

 [Scatter plot](http://www.higis.org.cn:8080/hivision/)/ [Patterns filling for polygon objects](http://www.higis.org.cn:8080/hivision_with_pattern/)/ [Visual analysis of trajectories](http://www.higis.org.cn:8080/TrajVISDEMO/)

-Scenario 3 demonstrates the ability to visualize large-scale geospatial data in DiSA.
-Fig 4 shows the different rendering styles.
+Scenario 3 demonstrates the ability to provide an interactive exploration of massive raw data in DiSA.
+Fig 4 shows the visualization results with different rendering styles.
 Specifically, patterns filling is supported for polygon objects and dataset can be plotted with different styles according to the attributes of each spatial object (e.g., the trajectories can be rendered according to the speeds or directions).
+Raw data exploration provides access to observe large-scale unknown spatial datasets, which is important to discover implicit in- formation and parameter settings for further processing.

 ![fig4](./figures/fig4.JPG)

-*Fig 4 Data visualization with various styles.*
+*Fig 4 Data exploration with various styles.*

 ### [Scenario 4](http://www.higis.org.cn:8080/CellTowerDEMO/) (Global Cellular Signal Strength Analysis)

-DiSA can also be applied to more complex spatial analysis.
-Defined as the received signal power in mobile phones, cellular signal strength (CSS) can be used for the geographic analysis of information flows.
-Scenario 4 provides an interactive visualization of global CSS using more than 40 million base stations.
-The CSS is calculated based on the Friis law, which assumes that average received power decreases logarithmically with distance.
-As can be seen from Fig 5, highly informative regions are distributed in North America, Europe, and East Asia, while Africa is relatively underdeveloped
+DiSA can be applied to some complex spatial analysis problems.
+Scenario 4 provides real-time analysis of global cellular signal strength (CSS).
+To the best of our knowledge, this is the first interactive map of global CSS using more than 40 million base stations.
+CSS reflects the urbanization variables such as population, gross domestic product, built-up area and electric power consumption.
+Fig 5 shows the visualization effects of global CSS in DiSA, and it can be used for the geographic analysis of information flows.